+Nepal has always held its identity as a peace-loving nation situated at a strategically important location between two dominant economic powers- India and China.
 NIAC is thus poised to offer a neutral venue where the contesting parties could come for an amicable settlement of their disputes.
-Nepal possesses diverse natural wonders such as the majestic mountains like Mt Everest, Mt, Machhapuchhre, Mt.Annapurna, Mt Kanchanjungha, etc., lakes such as Shey Phoksundo, Rara, Phewa, and meditative luxuriant forests in and around the Kathmandu valley.
-Nepal is culturally rich since both the Hindus and the Buddhists revere this nation for hosting the sacred Pashupatinath, Muktinath, Lumbini, and so on.
+Nepal possesses diverse natural wonders such as the majestic mountains Mt Everest, Mt, Machhapuchhre, Mt.Annapurna, Mt Kanchanjungha, etc., lakes such as Shey Phoksundo, Rara, Phewa, and meditative luxuriant forests in and around the Kathmandu valley.
+Nepal is culturally rich since both the Hindus and the Buddhists revere this nation for hosting their sacred places of worship like Pashupatinath, Muktinath, Lumbini, and so on.

 NIAC – When you opt for NIAC mediation or arbitration, you enjoy the benefit of resolving disputes in any of the constituent member countries under a single system with administering centres in all countries, in a systematic way of conducting the proceedings and good administrative control over the same!

 NIAC works as a Center of Excellence for Dispute Resolution Services and Knowledge.

 To deliver accessible and credible arbitration, mediation and other ADR services to domestic, cross-border as well as international parties and develop as a coveted knowledge forum and capacity development center.